poshjosh/chinomsoikwuagwu.com/2022/08/10/Modifying-legacy-applications-using-domain-driven-design-DDD.md

 ### How do I know which domain model to move a behaviour to?

-- **Consider the properties of the domain model in relation to the behaviour you are trying to move.**
+- **Consider the domain model that will be mutated by the behaviour you are trying to move.**

 ```java
 public class CustomerService {